Hwanhaejangseong: Construction

 The walls were constructed using local basalt.
 This likely indicates the extensive involvement of local craftsmen, as they would be more familiar with basalt construction, despite historical records noting locals were not always cooperative.
+Construction techniques also likely varied throughout the island due to differences in terrain.
 Local input is further evidenced by the wall's similarity to the batdam walls constructed in agricultural areas to separate Jeju's houses and fields, techniques also similar to the Tamna-era walls at Geumseong.
-This differed from techniques used to build walls around Jindo's Yongjangsanseong fortress.
+This differed from techniques used to build walls around Jindo's Yongjangseong fortress.
+Nonetheless, the treatment of the wall as an outer wall of the Hangpadu fortress imitates the structure of the historical Kaesong city walls and Ganghwasanseong Fortress.

 The total length may have reached 120 km.
 The width averaged around 2 m, with a height of around 3 m.
 The wall reaches 4 m wide at points, and in some areas there are multiple layers.
 This double wall design, with the seaward-facing wall being higher, is different from the standard Jeju stone wall construction.
 The shape and slope of the wall varies.
 This variation may stem both from the use of local stones, and from differing local topographies.
 Some areas were built with gaps for shooting bows or firearms.

+The likely variation in initial construction, along with known rebuilding efforts later, especially during the Joseon dynasty, makes it difficult to establish what portions and building techniques might be from the initial construction.
+Repairs may have continued until 1854.
 In some areas, it can be difficult to determine what was the Hwanhaejangseong and what was another form of piled rock boundary wall.
 There is a dispute about the authenticity of part of the Gonneuldong section.